UPDATED: NOVEMBER 02, 2022 | 2 MIN READ

-There are often specific perils excluded from coverage, and you need to be aware of what is and isn’t covered.
+There are often specific perils excluded from coverage, and you need to know what is and isn’t covered.
 For example, many policies don’t cover flood damage.
-So if your home is located in a flood zone, you might be required to carry an additional flood insurance policy.
+So if your home is in a flood zone, you might be required to carry an additional flood insurance policy.

 What is Business or Commercial Hazard Insurance?

-Hazard insurance for a business is more often referred to as business property insurance and is separate from a homeowner insurance policy.
-It is primarily for owned or rented commercial buildings that your business resides in but can be for home businesses.
+Hazard insurance for a business is often referred to as business property insurance and is separate from a homeowner insurance policy.
+It’s primarily for owned or rented commercial buildings that your business resides in but can be for home businesses.

 - Outdoor landscaping (i.e., fences)